NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Controllable Drift Synthesis Framework

 For a workload consisting of $N$ queries $\vb{Q} = \{\vb{q}_1, \vb{q}_2, \dots, \vb{q}_N\}$, we define the workload distribution $\mathbb{P}_\vb{Q}$ as the distribution over {\em query templates}.
 Specific features, such as query patterns, query arrival rates, \emph{etc.}, characterize each query template.
 To model query patterns and arrival rates in a unified manner, we define a workload table with 3 attributes: Join Pattern, Predicate, and Query Interval.
 The Join Pattern and Predicate columns capture the query pattern, representing table join patterns (\emph{e.g.}, $r_1$ $\bowtie$ $r_2$), and predicates (\emph{e.g.}, Bal = `10K').
 The Query Interval column quantifies the arrival rate by recording the time gap between consecutive queries.
 We control the distributions of the workload table to synthesize workloads with query pattern drift, arrival rate drift, or both, while preserving the inherent correlations.
-For example, we can introduce a workload, where queries with a certain join pattern become more frequent, while simultaneously increasing the corresponding query arrival rates by reducing the query interval (\emph{e.g.}, from 2.0s to 0.5s), thereby inducing drift in both query patterns and arrival rates.
-Note that the workload table used here is for illustration purposes; it can be extended with additional attributes for more complex queries. }
+Note that the workload table used here is for illustration purposes; it can be extended with additional attributes for more complex queries.